 THE FRANCOPHONE AFFAIRS COMMITTEE ON THE COUNCIL ON AGING OF OTTAWA

 The Council on Aging is the primary voice for the seniors community in Ottawa.
-Stay tuned for 2021-2022 student volunteer opportunities as positions will be opening soon.
+Stay tuned for 2022 student volunteer opportunities as positions open randomly.

-Contact us and learn about the positions that will be offered for this important cause.
+Contact us and learn about the positions that are offered for this important cause.